What does turning 50 mean to me?

 Mindfulness and meditation gave me momentum

-As I started practicing mindfulness and meditating more regularly, I started looking at things differently.
-I knew my kids would be leaving home – probably going far away – and nothing would be keeping me in this small town…as I perused Pinterest (mainly for recipes), I saw that others were doing things online or remotely and were in fact mobile – working from anywhere – location independent.
+As I started practicing mindfulness and meditating more regularly, I began looking at things differently.
+Knowing that my kids would be leaving home – probably going far away – and nothing would be keeping me in this small town…as I perused Pinterest (mainly for recipes), I saw that others were doing things online or remotely.
+They were in fact mobile – working from anywhere – location independent.
 That’s what I wanted!!

 Add in a few podcasts